Mission and History

 The Glen Ellyn Public Library serves a community of over 27,000 people and is located about 20 miles west of Chicago.
 Currently, the library holds over 220,000 items, including books, magazines, DVDs, and CDs.
-The library also subscribes to over four dozen online databases and conducts programs and events for all ages.
+It also subscribes to over four dozen online digital resources and conducts programs and events for all ages.

 The history of the Glen Ellyn Public Library in many ways mirrors the history of the Village of Glen Ellyn, with name changes, population increases, and building expansions.